kellyschrock/solex-cc/README.md

 exports.getAttributes = function() { return ATTRS; }
 ```

-It's necessary to define the attributes this way, because the dispatcher actually modifies them with a few things.
-Namely,
-its sysid/compid (so a worker knows what sysid/compid to use when sending Mavlink messages), and the addition of `sendMavlinkMessage()`
-and `sendGCSMessage()` functions.
+It's necessary to define the attributes this way (as opposed to just returning a JSON object from getAttributes()), because the dispatcher actually modifies them with a few things.
+Namely, its sysid/compid (so a worker knows what sysid/compid to use when sending Mavlink messages), and the addition of `sendMavlinkMessage()` and `sendGCSMessage()` functions.

 ### Worker startup